Pylons/pyramid/docs/narr/renderers.rst

 :class:`pyramid.renderers.JSON` and
 :ref:`_adding_and_overriding_renderers` for more information.

+Custom objects can be easily serialized by defining a :func:`__json__` method on the object.
+This method should return values serializable by :func:`json_dumps`.
+By defining this method and using a :term:`JSON` renderer the :class:`pyramid.renderers.ObjectJSONEncoder` class will be used for encoding your object.
+If you later define your own custom encoder it will override :class:`pyramid.renderers.ObjectJSONEncoder`.

 You can configure a view to use the JSON renderer by naming ``json`` as the ``renderer`` argument of a view configuration, e.g. by using :meth:`~pyramid.config.Configurator.add_view`: